FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 The modified file "Makefile.mingw" should have been copied to the source directory and overwritten the original one.
 Run "mingw32-make FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw -j" to build static library for MinGW32.
 Run "mingw32-make -f Makefile.mingw clean" to delete all build files.
 Note the official "clean.bat" is not enough.

+= Linux
+GNU toolchain is needed.
+NASM is required for compiling libjpeg-turbo SIMD source files.
+Run "make -f Makefile.gnu libfreeimage.a -j" to build static library.
+Run "make -f Makefile.gnu clean" to delete all build files.
+For hosted Linux environment, "-f Makefile.gnu" can be omitted.
+Also "libfreeimage.a" can be omitted to build both static and shared library, although only static library is used by YFramework.